FarronF/limerick-council-meetings/meetings/2022/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 17th November 2022.md

 The Directly Elected Mayor for Dublin report their findings back to us in the interest of

-fairness,balance, transparency and clarity to the proposed office of DEM in Limerick.”--- 3
+fairness,balance, transparency and clarity to the proposed office of DEM in Limerick.”
+---
+3

 QUESTIONS